mtconnect/mtcup/C++_Agent.md

 ## Responsibilities

 The MTConnect agent receives data from an adapter and transforms it as required by the MTConnect standard.
-The adapter communicates with the device's propriatary interface and delivers accoring to the MTConnect standard.
-There are certain responsibilities the Agent has and certain responsibilities the Adapter has in this architecture.
+The adapter communicates with the device's propriatary interface and delivers a simple pipe-delimited stream of data on change.
+The agent take the stream of data and associates it with the data model, performs any conversions, and then renders it in XML or JSON according to the standard.
+The agent exists to facilitate implemention by providing the protocol and transformat responsibilities away from the adapter.

-### The adapter is responsible for the following functionality:

-1. Connect to the controller's proprietary interface.
-2. Make the requisite calls to the controllers interfaces to retrieve the necessary data.
-3. Convert the controller state to events in the proper vocabulary.
-For example convert from Register 0x32 bit 6-9 to READY, ACTIVE, STOPPED.
-4. Format the data in the pipe delimited format described below.
-5. Respond to PING requests from the Agent in a timely manor to provide keep-alive heartbeats.
-6. Provide a complete snapshot of the data when an agent connects.

-### The agent is responsible for the following:

-1. Receive RESTful requests from application and respond with proper MTConnect XML.
-2. Provide push based streaming data when requested.
-3. Connect to the adapters and maintain the connections using heartbeats.
-Detect failures and cleanup connections.
-4. Receive the data from the adapter and parse the pipe delimited values.
-5. Minimally validate the data.
-6. Convert numeric values from the native units to the MTConnect units if required.
-7. Maintain the circular storage of events and assets.
-8. Handle many-to-many mappings from adapters to devices.
-9. Manage time series data in efficient manor.
-10. Handle near-real-time updates to applications that have requested interval=0 notifications.
-11. Efficiently format XML for applications.
-12. Serve static XSD and other static assets as configured.
-13. Handle timestamps from adapters or overwrite the timestamps using relative time adjustment or current clock time.

-The agent is by far the more complex piece of software and takes a lot of work to get right.
-The adapters can be written in as little as 5 lines of Python or Ruby script and be perfectly adequate.
-The architecture was designed to operate in this way to make reduce the complexity of the adapter tools.
-Visit the C++ adapter SDK and the C\# adapter SDK to get a feel for what it takes to write an adapter.
+The agent main responsibility is data collection, transformation, and delivery to various sinks (destination protocols).
+The agent supports REST as the primary method using HTTP optionally with TLS (SSL) according to the MTConnect standard.
+Starting with version 2.0, various plugins are available for OPC UA, Kafka, InfluxDB, and MQTT.

 There are also videos on how to develop adapters here [Other_Resources](/Other_Resources "wikilink").

 ## Quick Start